infominer33/infominer33.github.io/_pages/index.md

 The rise of Bitcoin has brought new life to the quest for a decentralized - vendor agnostic - identity layer for the internet, that began around the early 2000's.
 Today, we are closer than ever to a sensible approach to identity online.

 As far as I can tell, this is blockchain's breakthrough application, beyond currency.
-Efforts to create a decentralized identity layer for the internet have persevered since the early 2000's, experiencing surge of energy with the rise of Bitcoin.
+Efforts to create a decentralized identity layer for the internet have persevered since the early 2000's, experiencing surge of energy with the rise of Bitcoin, the GDPR, and the United Nations Sustainable Development Goals for all to have legal id by 2030.
+Plus..
+Canadian governments are using a distributed ledger for their business registry, which will support a ton of useful technologies!!!!

 * <a href="https://infominer.id/DIDecentralized">infominer.id/DIDecentralized</a> —Epic repository of DID and SSI Resources.
   * <a href="https://infominer.id/DIDecentralized/identity-github/">SSI Related Github Repositories</a>